Retail Sales Tip: How to Sell Luxury Retail Without A Discount

 selling luxury jewelry items

-Looking for retail sales tips because you have luxury goods or premium services to sell?
+Are you looking for retail sales tips because you have luxury goods or premium services to sell?

-I'm not talking about a good or better version, I'm talking about the best.
+I'm not talking about a good or better version.
+I'm talking about the best.

 Selling luxury retail goods is very different from selling any other product.